ZFPSystems/genann/!Genann/Docs/README.md

 Call `genann_run()` on a trained ANN to run a feed-forward pass on a given set of inputs. `genann_run()` will provide a pointer to the array of predicted outputs (of `ann->outputs` length).

+## Compiling your code

+For DDE:
+	cc blah blah -I GenannLib:
+	link blah blah GenannLib:o.genanDDE[<X><Y>]

+	Where [<X><Y>] are optionals and should be specified only when you want to use an architecture optimized version of the library, while for general compilations just using GenannDDE is more than enough.

+	<X> can be either 26 or 32
+	<Y> can be ARMv2 or ARMv4 or ARMv5 or ARMv6 or ARMv7

+	So for example:
+	link blah blah GenannLib:o.genannDDE
+	link blah blah GenannLib:o.genannDDE26ARMv2
+	link blah blah GenannLib:o.genannDDE32ARMv7

+For GCC:
+	CFLAGS=-IGenannLib:
+	LDFLAGS= blah blah -l:GenannLib:o.genannGCC

+	And then use the variables above as: gcc $(CFLAGS) blah blah $(LDFLAGS)

 ## Hints